NO tool flower making tutorials for beginners: are there any?

 Alas, the white rabbit fur pillbox hat has not taken any prize in the competition, but with hope in my heart I am planning on taking part in other forthcoming hat making (and other!) competitions.
 Watch this space for more details.

+Our Introduction to Leather Flower Making ebook is out now and available for immediate download after purchase.
 Learn the basics about working with leather to start making exquisite leather flowers of your own to match any project at hand.

 You are well aware that I make flowers not only out of fabric but out of genuine leather too.

 In November 2014 I took part in a millinery contest devoted to the First World War Centenary organised by HATalk Social.
 To express the theme of Remembrance I created a leather button hat with large bright red leather poppies (on the left).
 The judges were favourable enough to award me the second place out of 100+ contestants from all over the world.
 Needless to say I was thrilled!
 Not only have I won some hat blocks but also I have been asked to contribute to their ezine by offering a leather flower tutorial to the subscribers of HATalk monthly e-publication.
+This months saw the release of the first part of my exclusive leather rose tutorial that is shown in the picture below.

 If you have all the necessary equipment for fabric flower making but have never tried making leather flowers I think you should give it a go.
 Leather flowers require less manipulations but due to the nature of material look as equally (if not more!) impressive as the silk ones.
 Besides, they are a good robust trimming alternative for those colder months when thin transparent fabrics look a bit out of place.